If you’ve stayed at a hotel, rented a car or bought groceries sometime in the last year, you’ve probably received a customer satisfaction survey.

 For-profit businesses understand that in order to retain customers, they need to continuously collect and act on feedback.

-Unfortunately, the nonprofit sector’s equivalent – donor surveys – are not as ubiquitous.
+Unfortunately, this sector’s equivalent – nonprofit donor surveys – are not as ubiquitous.

 If you’re wanting to get started surveying your donors, here are three examples that you can draw inspiration from:

 1. WWF – New Donor Survey